jerichoBob/GR/Mathematica/README-InstallPackage.md

-# GRHelper Usage

-Inside the Mathmatica Desktop app, locate and open the usingChristoffelSymbols.nb file.
-It has some examples you can play with.
-But before you can use that file, you'll need to [install the GRHelper package](README-InstallPackage.md).

-## Install GRHelper package into Mathematica
+# Installing the GRHelper package

-Until I can find a more permanent solution, you're going to have to do this every time you start up Mathematica AND you want to use this package.
+Until I can find a more permanent solution, you're going to have to do this every time you start up Mathematica AND want to use functionality from this package.

 Inside the Mathematica desktop application, select  **File -> Install...**